jideomo/stroke-model/README.md

 **The following are available in this repository:**
 * A jupyter notebook documenting reproducible steps for the project's analysis and approach
-* A report that provides a summary of the project's methodology and results
-* Sourcefiles to simplify the process of building a docker image for model deployment
+* Source files to simplify the process of building a docker image for model deployment
 * Workflow actions that creates a docker image and saves it in a private AWS repository as part of an automated CI/CD process.